-(8) Handling and storage of hazardous materials and the appropriate disposal of biological contaminants;
+(8) Handling and storage of hazardous materials and the appropriate disposal of bio contaminants;

-- (9) Precautions in transporting a child, if the program provides transportation; - (10) Recognition and reporting of child abuse and neglect;
+(9) Precautions in transporting a child, if the program provides transportation for any purpose;

-(11) Pediatric first aid;

-(12) Pediatric cardiopulmonary resuscitation; and
+- (10) Recognition and reporting of child abuse and neglect; - (11) Pediatric first aid; - (12) Pediatric cardiopulmonary resuscitation; and - (13) Child development.

-Before a provider may care for children without supervision, the provider must complete orientation training in each of the areas listed in this section.
+Before a provider is able to care for children without supervision, the provider shall complete orientation training in each of the health and safety topic areas.

-67:42:17:18.
+67:42:17:17.
 Ongoing training requirements.
-All providers must obtain annual training in the topic areas identified in 45 C.F.R. § 98.41, in effect on September 30, 2016, or as identified by the department.
-Training must be documented and relevant to the provider's position as determined by the department.
+Annual training shall be obtained in topic areas identified through federal health and safety standards or topics identified by the department.
+Training shall be documented and relevant to the provider's position.
 Training may include on-site or online classes.
-Pediatric cardiopulmonary resuscitation renewal may not be included in annual training.

-Each director and provider of center and school-age programs counted in staff-child ratios shall complete ten hours of annual training.
+Each director and provider of center and school-age programs counted in staff-child ratios shall complete ten hours of content training annually.

-Each provider of family day care counted in staff-child ratios shall complete six hours of annual training.
+Each provider of family day care counted in staff-child ratios shall complete six hours of content training annually.

 Orientation training hours qualify as annual training hours for each provider in the year the training was completed.
+All providers shall complete progressive training in the health and safety categories required during orientation training once every five years.